- 1 pound dried navy beans

 - 1/4 cup minced fresh parsley

-- Discard bay leaves.
-Remove ham bone; and set aside until cool enough to handle.
-Remove ham from bone and cut into cubes.
-Discard bone.
-Return ham to soup; heat through.
+- Remove ham bone; when cool enough to handle, remove ham from bone and cut into cubes.
+Return to soup.
+Discard bone and bay leaves.
 Garnish soup with parsley.
-Yield: 15 servings (3-3/4 quarts).
+Yield: 10 servings.